redbear/Duo/README.md

 * [Yellow Flashing](docs/images/Duo-Yellow.gif)	: DFU Mode
 * [Green Flashing](docs/images/Duo-Green.gif)	: Factory Reset Mode (not clear the WiFi credentials in DCT)
-* [White Flashing](docs/images/Duo-White.gif)	: Factory Reset Mode (copy factory reset image from the external flash to the user partition and clear the WiFi credential in DCT).
+* [White Flashing](docs/images/Duo-White.gif)	: Factory Reset Mode (copy factory reset image from the external flash to the user partition and clear the WiFi credentials in DCT).

 If you need to use the [DFU](docs/dfu.md) to deploy your user-part firmware, read [firmware](firmware/README.md) page for details.